 New Zealand insists on a number of levies in order to own a vehicle.

-Registration: Registration or REGO is a tax car-owners need to pay to keep the car on the road, legally.
+Registration: Registration or REGO is the tax car owners need to pay to keep the car on the road, legally.
 Failing to display a valid registration may lead to a $200 fine.
-Registration usually costs between $8-$15 per month for petrol-cars and around $25 for diesel vehicles.
+Registration usually costs between $8-$15 per month for petrol cars and around $25 for diesel vehicles.

 Road User Charges: RUC is a tax for diesel vehicles.
-This tax is approximately $60 for every 1000kms travelled.
+This tax is approximately $60 for every 1000 km traveled.

-Note: If you purchase a vehicle that is unregistered or behind on theirs RUCs you will be liable for the costs so make sure the previous owner shows proof of being up-to-date before you purchase the vehicle.
+Note: If you purchase a vehicle that is unregistered or behind on its RUCs you will be liable for the costs, so make sure the previous owner shows proof of being up-to-date before you purchase the vehicle.

 6. Where to Buy Your Campervan

 Auckland is one of the liveliest cities in the world, but also one of the most expensive.
 This extends to house prices as well as vehicles.
-Be prepared to pay a bit more if you decide to purchase a campervan in Auckland as opposed to Christchurch or Wellington, for example.
+Be prepared to pay a bit more if you decide to purchase a campervan in Auckland as opposed to Christchurch or Wellington.
 However, the variety on offer in Auckland is hard to compare.

 7. Paying for Your Campervan

 Before deciding on your perfect car, you should know your budget and how you plan on finalizing the financial aspect of the transaction.
 There are a few payment options available in New Zealand including: